tuye04/tuye04/README.md

-  I am a full stack software engineer with a knack of building things from scatch and simplifying complex software design into readable solutions
+  I am a full stack software engineer with a knack of building things from scatch and organizing complexity

   Stacks: CSS , HTML 5, Nestjs, Angular, Nestjs, ExpressJS, Nodejs